Theory of robust quantum many-body scars in long-range interacting systems: Abstract

 \section{Abstract}

 {Quantum many-body scars (QMBS) are exceptional energy eigenstates of quantum many-body systems associated with violations of thermalization for special non-equilibrium initial states.
-Their various systematic constructions require fine-tuning of local Hamiltonian parameters.} In this work we demonstrate that the setting of \emph{long-range} interacting quantum spin systems generically hosts \emph{robust} QMBS.
+Their various systematic constructions require fine-tuning of local Hamiltonian parameters.} In this work we demonstrate that \emph{long-range} interacting quantum spin systems generically host \emph{robust} QMBS.
 We analyze spectral properties upon raising the power-law decay exponent $\alpha$ of spin-spin interactions from the solvable permutationally-symmetric limit $\alpha=0$.
 First, we numerically establish that despite spectral signatures of chaos appear for infinitesimal $\alpha$, the towers of $\alpha=0$ energy eigenstates with large collective spin are smoothly deformed as $\alpha$ is increased, and exhibit characteristic QMBS features.
 To elucidate the nature and fate of these states in larger systems, we introduce an analytical approach based on mapping the spin Hamiltonian onto a relativistic quantum rotor non-linearly coupled to an extensive set of bosonic modes.
-We exactly solve for the eigenstates of this interacting impurity model, and show their self-consistent localization in large-spin sectors of the original Hamiltonian for $0<\alpha<d$.
-Our theory unveils the stability mechanism of such QMBS for arbitrary system size and predicts instances of its breakdown e.g. near dynamical critical points or in presence of semiclassical chaos, which we verify numerically in long-range quantum Ising chains.
+We analitycally solve for the eigenstates of this interacting impurity model {by means of a novel polaron-type canonical transformation}, and show their self-consistent localization in large-spin sectors of the original Hamiltonian for $0<\alpha<d$ {(with $d = \text{spatial dimension of the lattice}$)}.
+Our theory unveils the stability mechanism of such QMBS for arbitrary system size and predicts instances of its breakdown, e.g. near dynamical critical points or in presence of semiclassical chaos, which we verify numerically in long-range quantum Ising chains.
 As a byproduct, we find a predictive criterion for presence or absence of heating under periodic driving for $0<\alpha<d$, beyond existing Floquet-prethermalization theorems.
-Broader perspectives of this work range from independent applications of the technical toolbox developed here to informing experimental routes to metrologically useful multipartite entanglement.